smithylee81/All_Things_Volleyball/TESTING.md

  ## Product Page Testing

  **Acceptance Criteria**: A user should be able to view each individual product, have the option to keep shopping and the option to add it to their shopping bag.
 Where size of clothes is relevent the option to choose size should display.
-ONcce any product has been added to the bag they should have the option on th epage to go to the secure checkout.
+Once any product has been added to the bag they should have the option on the page to go to the secure checkout.

-**Summary:**

-**Outcome: Pass**
+**Summary:** All options selected display the correct functions as demonstrated below.
 - ##### Product Page Keep Shopping
 ![ProductPageKeepShopping](static/testingimages/ProductPageKeepShopping.png "ProductPageKeepShopping")
 - ##### Product Size Option